 Before making such a decision, it is good practice to disassemble the unit, clean it with compressed air thoroughly, and check if it works properly.
 Often, dust and corroded contacts can slow down the motor, although the batteries are still good.

-Also, when taking it apart, take photos, just to be sure how to assemble it properly later and note type and size of the batteries.
+Also, when taking it apart, take photos, just to be sure how to assemble it properly later and note the type and size of the batteries.

-More expensive units can be disassembled, usually, using most common screwdrivers, but cheap vacuums often require sets of special tools just to open them – is this some kind of competition in China, I really don’t know 🙂
+More expensive units can be disassembled, usually, using most common screwdrivers, but cheap vacuums often require sets of special tools just to open them.
+Is this some kind of competition in China, I really don’t know 🙂

 Carefully open the unit and remove motor with batteries from the rest of the vacuum.